KartanHQ/intellij-slim/README.md

 <!-- Plugin description -->
 Provides boilerplate codes for easier new project creation using [Slim Framework](http://www.slimframework.com/) skeleton application.

-Speed up the setup phase of contract development for both new and experienced developers.
+Speed up the setup phase of application development for both new and experienced developers.
 <!-- Plugin description end -->

 ## Installation